SS Canastota: Last voyage

 Canastota left New York on 6 March 1921, with a new master, Captain Andrew Joseph Lockie, who had taken over the command on 15 February 1921 while the ship was in New York.
 Lockie, a New Zealander, was born in 1883 and received his master's certificate (NZ953), in 1909.
 He held the Mercantile Marine War Medal, for his service in the Merchant Navy, during the First World War.
 He resided at Willoughby in Sydney, with his German-born wife Caroline (née Borgolte), and their two children.
-Up to July 1918, Captain Lockie briefly had been the master of the four-masted barquentine Lyman D. Foster—a ship with a colourful history—that disappeared in March 1919, between Nukuʻalofa in Tonga and San Francisco, carrying a cargo of copra.
-Earlier, he had been an officer on Union Company ships and captain of the Auckland Harbour Board pilot boat.

-She took on American bunker coal at Cristóbal, on the Caribbean side of Panama then passed through the Panama Canal.
+Up to July 1918, Captain Lockie briefly had been the master of the four-masted barquentine Lyman D. Foster—a ship with a colourful history—that later disappeared, in March 1919, between Nukuʻalofa in Tonga and San Francisco, carrying a cargo of copra.
+Earlier, he had been an officer on Union Company ships and captain of the Auckland Harbour Board pilot boat.She took on American bunker coal at Cristóbal, on the Caribbean side of Panama then passed through the Panama Canal.
 She next called at Suva, Fiji, where she unloaded some 'case-oil' and transferred numerous birds, animals and reptiles to the A.U.S.N.
-Co. steamer Levuka (bound for Sydney) together with a passenger, the owner of the creatures, Mr Ellis Stanley Joseph, a wildlife importer and exporter.
-On 18 April 1921, Mr. Joseph's menagerie reached Sydney safely, on Levuka, and was divided between Taronga Park Zoo and Melbourne Zoo.

-Canastota left Suva on 18 April 1921 and reached Australia on 24 April 1921, with Cairns being the first Australian port of call.
+Co. steamer Levuka (bound for Sydney) together with a passenger, the owner of the creatures, Ellis Stanley Joseph, a wildlife importer and exporter.
+On 18 April 1921, Mr. Joseph's menagerie reached Sydney safely, on Levuka, and was divided between Taronga Zoo and Melbourne Zoo.Canastota left Suva on 18 April 1921 and reached Australia on 24 April 1921, with Cairns being the first Australian port of call.
 She subsequently called at Townsville, then Rockhampton (Port Alma), Brisbane (Bulimba) and Newcastle, where she moored at Kings Wharf and then moved to take on bunker coal at 'the Basin', before arriving at Sydney at 1:10 a.m. on 3 June 1921.
 While in Sydney, she was berthed at Woolloomooloo Wharf No.7.

 The captain's wife boarded Canastota at Port Alma and remained on board until the ship reached Sydney; permission had been refused for her to continue on the ship and accompany her husband to America.
 Mrs Lockie, who intended to relocate the family to New York, then booked herself and her two children to leave Sydney in July 1921, on another ship, Makura.
 The captain's father, James Lockie, and his mother came from Northcote in New Zealand to visit their son and his family while Canastota was in Sydney.
 While the ship was in Sydney, two new officers joined the crew.